Cauliflower Microgreens (10x10 tray - cut) **Grown to Order**

 High Bioavailability: The nutrients in microgreens are in a form that the body can more readily access and use.

-Rich in antioxidants: Cauliflower microgreens contain potent antioxidants like sulforaphane, which help combat cell damage from free radicals and reduce oxidative stress.
+Rich in antioxidants: Cauliflower microgreens contain potent antioxidants like sulforaphane, which may help combat cell damage from free radicals and reduce oxidative stress.

-Aids digestion: The fiber in microgreens promotes healthy digestion and regular bowel movements.
+Helps aid digestion: The fiber in microgreens promotes healthy digestion and regular bowel movements.

 Potential anti-cancer properties: Compounds like sulforaphane have been researched for their potential to prevent cancer by helping to detoxify harmful substances and inhibit cancer cell growth.